ksator/junos-automation-with-NAPALM/README.md

 ## How to use NAPALM with CLI

-You can use napalm cli tool:

-to get the help, run this command:
+To get the help, run this command:
 ```
 cl_napalm_configure --help
 ```